kmdouglass/bstore/docs/quickstart.rst

 Misc.
 Build Options
 +++++++++++++++++++

-The miscellaneous build options, like `sep` and `readFromFile`, are passed to each Dataset's method for reading datafiles.
+The misc. build options, like `sep` and `readFromFile`, are passed to each Dataset's method for reading datafiles.
 They are specified in the same notation as `Python dictionaries`_ except they omit the curly braces.
 Each one is optional, so you need not specify any of them.

 The name of each option must be surrounded in single quotation marks.
 The value for each option is a Python datatype and is separated